 Please read all guidelines and frequently asked questions about the Kindertransport program before applying.
 If you are not sure which program to apply for, please contact us.

 The Kindertransport Fund will open January 1, 2019 and begin processing eligible applications.
-Although some survivors were provided a small payment in the 1950s, prior payments under compensation programs will not bar claimants from receiving this new benefit.
+Although some survivors were provided a small payment in the 1950s, prior payments under compensation programs (other than the Child Survivor Fund) will not bar claimants from receiving this new benefit.

 The fund will issue one-time payments of €2,500.

 This fund is open to Jewish Nazi Victims who met the following criteria at the time of transport: